-The Specialist Plastic Surgeons at Pure Aesthetics discuss how certain breast implant qualities affect the final outcome of one’s breast augmentation.
+The Specialist Plastic Surgeons at Pure Aesthetics discuss how certain breast implant qualities affect the final outcome of one’s Breast Enlargement.

 Implant Type: Both saline and silicone breast implants can provide aesthetic results when selected for the right candidates, although in Australia silicone gel-filled implants are more commonly used, and entail a silicone shell filled with a silicone gel substance.
 Saline implants involve a silicone shell filled with a saline material, but are less popular in Australia as they may feel less natural.

 Implant Shape: Breast implants come in round and anatomic shapes.
 Round implants project more in the center and tend to create more upper pole fullness.
 Anatomically shaped implants, often referred to as teardrop-shaped, are fuller in the lower half, mimicking a natural breast.
 Both shapes can give a beautiful outcome, depending on the patient’s natural shape and desired outcome.

 Implant Size: Determining the best size of breast implants for a patient will depend upon their body structure and the overall look they hope to achieve.
 The plastic surgeons work with each individual to help them find the right implant size and projection to produce the desired look.
 The team uses 3D imaging technology to aid in the selection of implant size and shape.
 They do not endorse “over-sized,” excessively large breast implants.

 Implant Profiles: The profile of a breast implant is the width of the implant base compared to how far the implant projects outward.
 Profile options range from more conservative “low” through to more dramatic and fuller “extra high,” providing a range of aesthetic outcomes to suit.